Developer(s) – Acclaim Studios Salt Lake City

-The case with this game remains the same as what it was with War Zone.
-Wrestling fans will inevitably be enthralled in this game faster and to a greater extent than those who don’t follow, or never have followed wrestling, but overall, familiarity with the WWE universe; is not needed to enjoy it..
+The case with WWF Attitude remains the same as what it was with War Zone.
+Wrestling fans will inevitably be enthralled in this game faster and to a greater extent than those who don’t follow, or never have followed wrestling, but overall, familiarity with the WWE universe; is not needed to enjoy it.
 The commentary, however, is this time provided not by Vince McMahon and Jim Ross, but by Jerry Lawler and Shane McMahon, who unanimously make for a more comedic duo than the former.

 Originality – 7/10

-Overall WWF Attitude is one of my favourite fifth generation wrestling games of all time, as well as it being one of my favourite Nintendo 64 games of all time.
-It gave wrestling fans everything they wanted, and added a few welcome additions in the process, and still remains a load of fun to play to this day.
+Overall WWF Attitude is one of my favorite fifth-generation wrestling games of all time, as well as it is one of my favorite Nintendo 64 games of all time.
+It gave wrestling fans everything they wanted and added a few welcome additions in the process, and still remains a load of fun to play to this day.

 8/10 (Very Good)